PrefectHQ/prefect-aws/docs/ecs_guide.md

         logger.info("Hello from ECS!!")
     ```

-2. [Create a prefect project](https://docs.prefect.io/latest/tutorials/projects/#initializing-a-project) and, most importantly, populate a [pull step](https://docs.prefect.io/latest/concepts/projects/#the-pull-section) to allow the worker to access your flow code.
+2. [Create a Prefect Project](https://docs.prefect.io/latest/tutorials/projects/#initializing-a-project) and, most importantly, define a [pull step](https://docs.prefect.io/latest/concepts/projects/#the-pull-section) to allow the worker to access your flow code.

-3. Deploy a flow that sends work to the new ECS Work Pool
+3. Deploy a flow to the ECS Work Pool

     ```bash
     prefect deploy my_flow.py:my_flow --name ecs-test-deployment --pool my-ecs-pool
     ```

-4. Find the deployment in the UI and click the quick run button!
+4. Find the deployment in the UI and click the **Quick Run** button!

 ### Next Steps
 !!!
 Reminder
-    Work Pools allow you to set flow run infrastructure configuration.
+    Flow run infrastructure configuration is set a the [Work Pool](https://docs.prefect.io/latest/concepts/work-pools/#work-pool-overview) or [Deployment](https://docs.prefect.io/latest/concepts/deployments/) level.

 Now that you are confident the ECS Worker is healthy, you can experiment with different Work Pool configurations.

-Do your work flows require higher CPU?
-Would an EC2 launch type speed up your flow run execution?
-Also remember that these infrastructure configuration values can be [overriden on the deployment level](https://docs.prefect.io/latest/concepts/infrastructure/#kubernetesjob-overrides-and-customizations) if desired.
+- Do your flow runs require higher `CPU`?
+- Would an EC2 `Launch Type` speed up your flow run execution?

+These infrastructure configuration values can be set on your ECS Work Pool or they can be [overriden on the deployment level](https://docs.prefect.io/latest/concepts/infrastructure/#kubernetesjob-overrides-and-customizations) if desired.